PDE Certification Preparation Guide: Section 4 — Implementing observability practices and troubleshooting issues (~25% of the exam)

 This guide helps candidates preparing for the Google Cloud Professional Cloud DevOps Engineer (PDE) certification explore Section 4 of the exam through the lens of the Tech Equity RAD platform at https://radmodules.dev.
 Three modules are relevant to this section: GCP Services, which establishes the foundational shared infrastructure; App CloudRun, which deploys serverless containerised applications on Cloud Run; and App GKE, which deploys containerised workloads on GKE Autopilot.

 You interact with each module by configuring its variables in the RAD UI deployment portal, then exploring the resulting infrastructure in the GCP Console.
+Variables are organised into numbered groups in the RAD UI deployment form — for example, "(Group 3)" refers to the third collapsible section of settings for that module.
 This guide maps each exam topic to the relevant variables you can configure and the console locations where you can observe the outcomes.
 It also highlights PDE objectives that are not currently implemented by these modules, providing guidelines for self-guided research and exploration.

 4.1 Instrumenting and collecting telemetry